Russ Island: Salt production

 In September 1953, Russ Island was one of several areas added to the Napa Marshes waterfowl management area.
 Robert Lassen, supervisor of game for the district, said: "The Leslie Salt people have given the unattached hunter a big break in allowing the Department of Fish and Game to come in and manage their Napa marshes for hunting [...] there will be no limit on the number of hunters allowed into the Department-controlled area and no trespassing will be permitted elsewhere".
 Duck hunting on the island proved successful: in 1957, the Napa Duck Club had blinds set up there, and in 1959 Ed Hale wrote for the Napa Journal that "it was no trick at all to get our limit of ten bull cans".

 In 1991, Russ Island continued to be operated by Leslie Salt.
 However, within several years, salt harvesting operations on the islands would cease.

 Wildlife area

 In the 1990s, the California Department of Fish and Game began acquiring the areas which now comprise the Napa-Sonoma Marshes Wildlife Area, including Russ Island.
 In 2003, the DFG purchased the Napa Plant Site from Leslie Salt (now a part of Cargill).
 In the Napa-Sonoma Marshes Wildlife Area Land Management Plan, Russ Island is referred to as Napa River Unit Ponds 4 and 5.
-The area is "regularly used by hunters, fisherman, bird watchers, photographers, and hikers".
+The area is used for hunting, fishing, bird watching, photography, and hiking.